How To Value the Freehold of a Block of Flats – How Much Is It Worth?

 Look at Similar Freehold Sales

-Comparable data is often available via Land Registry records or specialist freehold sale platforms.
+Comparable data is held on the Land Registry website and available from a number of specialist websites that offer freehold properties for sale.
 Bear in mind that every building’s situation is unique, so this method should only inform, not determine, your estimate.

 Consider Costs & Liabilities